ros2/ros2_documentation/source/Tutorials/Intermediate/Tf2/Learning-About-Tf2-And-Time-Cpp.rst

 3 Checking the results
 ^^^^^^^^^^^^^^^^^^^^^^

-You can now run the launch file.
+You can now build the package and run the launch file.

 .. code-block:: console